 lol!!
 I meant to make a joke because your translations from Fonseca made me laugh and reminded me of some of the awful translations the Google Translator still makes 150 years later!

-I hope you realised both my comments above were made rather ‘tongue in cheek’!! ( Existe um coloquialismo português para este?)-
+I hope you realised both my comments above were made rather ‘tongue in cheek’!! ( Existe um coloquialismo português para este?)

 Hi Ian, now I see the joke about Jose Fonseca. 🙂 Sorry.
 It’s just amazing to me how the chap spent probably years of his life putting that book together completely oblivious to his ignorance of the language. 🙂 Anyhow!